Demo · Build · Transform · Enjoy

 The larger island now has room for seating.
 A new flatscreen mounted on the wall frees up counter space, and a lighting plan with pendants and recessed lights better illuminates all work areas.

-A cast iron baseboard unit replaced the radiator and the sink was moved to the opposite wall.
+A cast-iron baseboard unit replaced the radiator, and the sink was moved to the opposite wall.

 Enlarging the dining room entryway increased the sense of space from the living room to the kitchen.

 The window on the left had previously been replaced with an improper header.
-We installed a steel lintel and added a twin window on the right.

-The refrigerator on the left in a butler’s pantry was replaced with pantry cabinets.
 Removing the wall mirror in favor of yellow wallpaper improved the view down the hallway.

 The pantry’s sleek new doors and gold hardware match the cabinet facing of the fridge in its new location.

-A half wall conceals the shower bench and white porcelain tile brightens the room.
+A half wall conceals the shower bench, and white porcelain tile brightens the room.

 This view shows the dramatic difference after moving the refrigerator and opening the rear wall.